kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 ##### Tuesday 10th October

 We'd camped at the beginning of a hike to some spooky cave, as "Black Cave Adventures" advertises it.
 We packed our bags, ditched our bikes in town, then started hiking up.
-Sebastian and I turned the hike into a trail run that almost felt as if it hasn't been so long since my last proper run.<br><br>
+Sebastian and I turned the hike into a trail run that almost felt as if it hadn't been so long since my last proper run.<br><br>

 The mouth of Black Cave invites us into it's darkness.<br>